South Eastern Main Line: East Kent

 No major engineering works were needed until Folkestone was reached, where a 100 ft high viaduct was needed to cross the Foord Gap.
 A temporary station was provided at Folkestone, which opened on 28 June 1843.
 With the completion of the viaduct, Folkestone station opened on 18 December 1843.
 East of Folkestone, a hard gault ridge was bored through by the Martello Tunnel, which took its name from a nearby Martello Tower.
 Between Folkestone and Dover, there were three headlands, Abbott's Cliff, Round Down Cliff and Shakespeare's Cliff.
 The first and last were of sound chalk, but Round Down Cliff's chalk was of a different character, and was found to be unstable.
 Cubitt sought the advice of Lieutenant Hutchinson, Royal Engineers, who had experience in using dynamite in the clearing of the wreck of HMS Royal George in 1840.
 It was decided to blow the cliff away over a distance of 500 ft.
 On 18 January 1843, a total of 18500 lb of gunpowder was used in three charges to blow away the cliff face.
 An estimated 1,000,000 tons of chalk was dislodged.
 As the chalk in Shakespeare's Cliff was not as strong as that of Abbot's Cliff, two single line tunnels were bored.
 East of Shakespeare Tunnel, a low trestle bridge was built across the beach to gain access to Dover.
 The line between Folkestone and Dover opened on 7 February 1844.

 In 1843, permission was obtained to build the branch line from Paddock Wood to Maidstone.
 It opened on 25 September 1844.
 In May 1844, permission was gained to build a railway from Ashford to the Isle of Thanet, serving both Margate and Ramsgate.
 The line opened as far as Canterbury on 6 February 1846.
 In 1845, permission was obtained to build a branch line to Tunbridge Wells.
-This line opened on 19 September 1845, and was be extended to Hastings, East Sussex in 1852.
+This line opened on 19 September 1845, and was extended to Hastings, East Sussex in 1852.
 Also in that year, permission was obtained to build a railway from Ashford to Hastings, which opened on 13 February 1851.
 Tunbridge station was renamed Tunbridge Junction on 1 February 1852.